maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/register-to-vote/do-i-have-to-register-again.md

 ---
-title: "Do I have to register again if I already registered to vote?"
+title: "Once I am registered to vote do I ever have to register again?"
 published: true
 weight: 3
-section: register-to-vote
+section: "register-to-vote"
 priority: Minor
 ---

 You must reregister if you:

 - move your address